anjalisilva/libraryStatistics/README.md

 # libraryStatistics

-An R Package with a Shiny Dashboard for Visualizing Library Statistics Data from Association of Research Libraries
+An R Package with a Shiny Dashboard for Visualizing and Comparing Library Statistics Data from Association of Research Libraries

 <!-- badges: start -->